 Oh, and what do you do with the salted skin when you finished all the salmon, you ask?
 Well this might seem totally weird, but fry it like bacon.
 Make sure all the meaty parts are removed from the skin, and place it in a pan and cook over medium heat for about 5 minutes on each side, until each side is nice and crispy.
 Place on a paper towel to drain.
 It will get even crispier as it cools down.
 You’ll have a salty delicious piece of fried salmon skin.
 This is actually one of my favorite parts about cooking salmon – I always save the skin and fry it into crispy salmon-bacon – it is so good!

 - 1/4 cup Smoked Sea Salt , or any Kosher salt

 - 2 tablespoons brown sugar

-To taste the salmon, cut off a small piece, rinse it under cold water, and taste it.
-If it is not salty enough to your liking, then wrap it back up and place it in the fridge for another 24 hours.
-If it is salty enough, then rinse the whole piece under cold water.
+After 2 days you can begin tasting the salmon, or you can wait the full 3 days if you want it to be saltier: To taste the salmon, cut off a small piece, rinse it under cold water, and taste it.
+If it is not salty enough to your liking, then wrap the salmon back up in the plastic wrap and place it in the fridge for another 24 hours.